BabylonJS/Documentation/content/How_To/mesh/creation/param/ribbon.md

 # Ribbon
 The ribbon is a very versatile shape.
 Picture a ribbon in the real world with parallel wires running down its length.
 You can turn such a ribbon into a wide variety of shapes.
 Joining one long edge to its opposite you could form a tube and bend that into different shapes.
 This and more is possible with a Babylon.js ribbon.
 Instead of parallel wires a Babylon.js ribbon is formed from paths defined by an array of vector3s and how you define the paths determines the final shape.

+On creation the local origin of a ribbon is coincident with the world origin.
+It is not possible to give a position relative to the constructed shape as this depends on the data sets used.

 ## MeshBuilder
 Usage :
 ```javascript